-ESEARCH AND DEVELOPMENT
+AND DEVELOPMENT

-Where an amount was incurred in respect of qualifying scientific and technological research and development costs on or after 2 November 2006, the following deductions will be allowed:
+Where an amount was incurred in respect of qualifying scientific and technological research and development costs on or after 2 November 2006. the following deductions will be allowed:

-- 150% of operating research and development costs in respect of activities undertaken in South Africa for the purposes of the discovery of novel, practical and non-obvious information; or devising, developing or creating any invention, design or computer program as defined in their applicable acts, or knowledge essential to the use of such research property. - Research and development capital costs (including the cost of any building, machinery, plant, implements, utensil or article of a capital nature) on a 50:30:20 basis.
+- 150% of operating research and development costs in respect of activities undertaken in South Africa for the purposes of the discovery of novel. practical and non-obvious information; or devising, developing or creating any invention, design or computer program as defined in their applicable acts, or knowledge essential to the use of such research property. - Research and development capital costs (including the cost of any building or part thereof, machinery, plant, implements, utensil or article or improvements thereto of a capital nature) on a 50:30:20 basis.

-PATENT / INTELLECTUAL PROPERTY
+INTELLECTUAL PROPERTY PATENT /

-As from 1 January 2004, a taxpayer may claim an allowance for the cost of acquiring any invention, patent, design, copyright, other property which is of a similar nature or knowledge connected with the use of such patent, design, copyright or other property or the right to have such knowledge imparted.
+A taxpaver may claim an allowance for the cost of acquiring any invention. patent, design, copyright, other property which is of a similar nature or knowledge connected with the use of such patent, design, copyright or other property or the right to have such knowledge imparted.